PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit moves the terminal decoder Transpose/Squeeze/Mean/Squeeze rewrite to `passes/terminal_squeeze_mean_layout.py`.
-One `ModelIRGraphIndex` proves both Squeeze axes, the kept-dimension Mean axis, every rank-four/rank-three/rank-two shape and dynamic-signature equation, producer order, fan-out, public boundaries, dtype, quantization, and the unchanged final-output contract before mutation.
-A shared Mean-axis constant is cloned transactionally.
-The former 152-line lowerer helper is now an 11-line compatibility adapter.
+The latest implementation unit moves the single-post-Transpose subset of the decomposed InstanceNormalization pre/post rewrite to `passes/instance_norm_prepost_layout.py`.
+One `ModelIRGraphIndex` proves the complete two-Mean normalization topology, noncommutative inputs, reduction axes, reshape/affine constants, rank-three/rank-four shapes and dynamic signatures, graph order, fan-out, public boundaries, dtype, quantization, and the unchanged downstream-output contract before mutation.
+Every changed constant is planned and shared constants are cloned transactionally.
+The three more complex tail modes remain behaviorally characterized in the ordered compatibility path.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.